 Packaging & Refills:

-They both ship in plastic-free, recyclable paper packaging.
+They both ship in plastic-free, recyclable paper and cardboard packaging.

 Cleancult ships liquid refills (AKA, they ship water, instead of concentrated tablets like Blueland.
 It does seem like a waste to ship all that extra water weight, when given an alternative.)
 And the Cleancult refills come in milk cartons, which contain a bit of plastic and aren’t recyclable everywhere – but they do offer a free, mail-in recycling program for all of their packaging.

-Cleancult’s laundry and dishwasher tabs are wrapped in PVA (a type of plastic that I’ve learned a lot about writing this article).
+Cleancult’s dishwasher tabs are wrapped in PVA (which I’ve learned a lot about writing this article).
 Blueland’s tabs have no PVA.

 Blueland’s refill tablets come in tiny paper wrappers that are both compostable and recyclable (but they’re #7 for recycling, which is definitely not recyclable everywhere).
 If they do end up in a landfill?
 Blueland’s packaging is just a lot less.

 Cleancult bottles are definitely more sturdy, although they are heavier (they’re made of frosted glass, instead of plastic).

 With either company, you cut out a repetitive source of wasted plastic from your life – one you probably won’t miss.
 I’m sticking with Cleancult for the sprays, because of their higher-quality bottles that won’t become garbage anytime soon.

 Here are some details on the individual Cleancult and Blueland products I’ve tried: